kubevirt/kubevirt.github.io/_posts/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso.md

 - A Kubernetes cluster is already up and running
 - [KubeVirt](https://kubevirt.io/user-guide/docs/latest/administration/intro.html) and [CDI](https://github.com/kubevirt/containerized-data-importer/blob/master/README.md) are already installed
-- There is enough free CPU, Memory and disk space n the cluster to deploy a Microsoft Windows, in this example the version 2012 R2 VM is going to be used
+- There is enough free CPU, Memory and disk space in the cluster to deploy a Microsoft Windows VM, in this example, the version 2012 R2 VM is going to be used

 ## Preparation

-To proceed with the Installation steps the different elements involved are commented:
+To proceed with the Installation steps the different elements involved are listed:
 > NOTE:
 > no need for executing any command until the Installation section.